 Since Salah al-Din had not fulfilled the terms of the agreement, Richard was completely within his rights to execute the hostages according to the law and custom of war at this time.
 His decision to do so, however, had little to do with what was his “right,” and more to do with what the impact his action would be.
 The execution of the hostages was of negligible military value; 2,500 men were a drop in the bucket of what Salah al-Din could conscript or recruit.
 The execution of the hostages served, rather, the diplomatic objective of increasing Salah al-Din’s respect for Richard as a negotiating partner.
 The diplomatic message was: this English king is not to be trifled with.
 Whether we like it or not, Richard got his message across.

 Significantly, it was Richard that made the next diplomatic move.
 Shortly after the crusading army had left Acre and before the battle of Arsuf, Richard sought a meeting with Salah al-Din.
 His apparent objective at this time appears to have been no more than meeting him face-to-face so he could take the measure of him.
-Richard, remember, had up to only fought men he knew well ― his father, his brothers, his vassals, his would-be brother-in-law Philip of France.
+Richard, remember, had up to this point in time only fought men he knew well ― his father, his brothers, his vassals, his would-be brother-in-law Philip of France.
 Salah al-Din was known to him only from hear-say and it is understandable that he wanted to meet.

 Salah al-Din rebuffed him.
 He said kings only meet after an agreement has been hammered out.
 (The same is true today: treaties are negotiated at the working-level, and only signed ― when ready ― at summits.)
 Richard had lost this round.